(This is an unofficial Go FAQ. The official one is here.)

 As a blocking goroutine can only be unblocked by another goroutine, if all goroutines in a program enter blocking state, then all of they will stay in blocking state for ever.
 This means the program is deadlocked.
 A normal running program is never expected to be deadlocked, so the standard Go runtime makes the program crash and exit.

-The addresses passed to the 64-bit functions in sync/atomic
+The addresses passed to the 64-bit functions in sync/atomic package

 must be 64-bit aligned, otherwise, calls to these functions may panic at run time.